wellimbharath/tycho-simulation/src/evm/Readme.md

 ### Overriding an account

-Instead of relying on live queries for account data, you can manually configure account information using the `state.init_account()` method.
+Instead of relying on the database data, you can manually configure account information using the `state.init_account()` method.
 This method accepts the following parameters:

 ```